James Wilkinson: Quasi-War with France

 Wilkinson was transferred to the southern frontier in 1798.
-During the Quasi-War crisis of the late 1790s between France and the United States, he was given the third-place rank in the U.S. Army behind George Washington (who, having been succeeded as President by Adams, died in December 1799) and Alexander Hamilton.
+During the Quasi-War crisis of the late 1790s between France and the United States, he was given the third-place rank in the U.S. Army behind George Washington (who, having been succeeded as president by Adams, died in December 1799) and Alexander Hamilton.
 Among other duties, Wilkinson was charged by Hamilton with establishing a "Reserve Corps" of American troops in the lower Ohio River Valley, who would seize the lower Mississippi River Valley and New Orleans in the event of war with France and her ally Spain.

-Despite the end of the crisis in mid-1800 and Hamilton being discharged from the Army, Wilkinson, for unknown reasons, continued the plan for the establishment of the base which he named "Cantonment Wilkinson" after himself.
+Despite the end of the crisis in mid-1800 and Hamilton's being discharged from the Army, Wilkinson, for unknown reasons, continued the plan for the establishment of the base, which he named "Cantonment Wilkinson" after himself.
 Located in the Indiana Territory (now southern Illinois), the base operated from January 1801 to late 1802 before finally being abandoned.
-Archaeologists from Southern Illinois University have located the remains of this base, which is producing much previously-unknown information and artifacts from the daily life of the frontier army.
+Archaeologists from Southern Illinois University have located the remains of this base, which is producing much previously unknown information and artifacts from the daily life of the frontier army.

 Wilkinson served his second, longer term as Senior Officer of the Army from June 15, 1800, until January 27, 1812, when former Secretary of War Henry Dearborn was promoted to major general over Wilkinson.

 On 30 April 1801, Wilkinson issued an order to remove all queues or pigtails, which had been worn in the army since the Revolution.
 This order was highly unpopular with both officers and men, leading to several desertions and threats of resignation.
-One senior officer, Lieutenant Colonel Thomas Butler, was eventually court martialled in 1803 for failing to cut his hair.
+One senior officer, Lieutenant Colonel Thomas Butler, was eventually court-martialed in 1803 for failing to cut his hair.
+Andrew Jackson, who "loathed Wilkinson", took up Butler's cause and sent a series of letters on the matter to Thomas Jefferson, who ultimately declined to intervene.